alienzhou/web-highlighter/README.md

 ### `Event Listener`

-web-highlighter use listeners to handle then events.
+web-highlighter use listeners to handle the events.

 e.g.